Enterprise Video Platform Developer Network Optix, Inc. Acquires Scailable BV And Its Innovative Cloud-To-Edge AI Deployment

+(MENAFN- ACN NewsWire) Enterprise Video Platform Developer Network Optix, Inc. Acquires Scailable BV and Its Innovative Cloud-to-Edge AI Deployment

-(MENAFN- ACCESSWIRE) WALNUT CREEK, CA / ACCESSWIRE / January 18, 2024 / Network Optix, Inc. (Nx), a premier developer of enterprise video platforms, proudly announces the acquisition of Scailable BV, an innovative cloud-to-edge AI deployment and fleet management startup based in the Netherlands.
+Walnut Creek, Calif., Jan 19, 2024 - (ACN Newswire) - Network Optix, Inc. (Nx), a premier developer of enterprise video platforms, proudly announces the acquisition of Scailable BV, an innovative cloud-to-edge AI deployment and fleet management startup based in the Netherlands.

 Scailable's cutting-edge development, deployment, and management tools allow AI developers or data ops teams to seamlessly deploy AI models from the cloud to any edge hardware device, re-train them, and manage an infinite fleet of edge AI pipelines.
 This not only streamlines operations but does so while minimizing spent time, effort, and cost.